 We next turn to our reformulation of the algebraic stability theorem.
-We use the categorical structure on barcodes to state the theorem purely in terms of \emph{interleavings} of $\RCat$-indexed diagrams, without introducing the definition of bottleneck distance on barcodes, as is usually done.
-Interleavings and the interleaving distance $d_I$ can be defined on $\RCat$-indexed diagrams taking values in an arbitrary category; see \cref{Sec:Interleavings_On_Barcodes} for a review of the definitions.
-We thus may define a $\delta$-interleaving between barcodes $\C$~and~$\D$ (without any reference to persistence modules) to be a $\delta$-interleaving between the diagrams $E(\C)$~and~$E(\D)$, and define $d_I(\C,\D):=d_I(E(\C),E(\D))$.
-We give a more direct description of interleavings between barcodes in \cref{Sec:Interleavings_On_Barcodes}.
+The theorem is typically formulated using the \emph{interleaving distance $d_I$} on persistence modules and the \emph{bottleneck distance} $d_B$ on barcodes; see \cref{Sec:Algebraic_Stability} for the definition.
+Here, we use the categorical structure on barcodes to state the algebraic theorem purely in terms of interleavings of $\RCat$-indexed diagrams, without explicitly introducing $d_B$.

-Our \cref{Prop:dI=db} establishes that this distance $d_I$ on barcodes is equal to the usual bottleneck distance on barcodes; in fact, we give a slightly sharper statement.
-From \cref{Prop:dI=db} and the usual forward and converse algebraic stability results, as stated in \cite{bauer2015induced}, we immediately obtain the following:
+Interleavings and the interleaving distance $d_I$ can be defined on $\RCat$-indexed diagrams taking values in an arbitrary category; see \cref{Def:Interleaving_Distance}.
+By way of the equivalence $E$, we thus obtain definitions of interleavings and $d_I$ on $\Barc$; see \cref{SubSec:Interleavings_On_Barcodes}.
+Our \cref{Prop:dI=db} establishes that the distances $d_I$ and $d_B$ on barcodes are equal; in fact, we give a slightly sharper statement.
+From \cref{Prop:dI=db} it follows that the forward and converse algebraic stability theorems, as stated in \cite{bauer2015induced}, can be rephrased as follows:

-\begin{theorem}[Categorical Formulation of Algebraic Stability] Two \pfd persistence modules $M$ and $N$ are $\delta$-interleaved if and only if their barcodes $\B{M}$ and $\B{N}$ are $\delta$-interleaved.
+\begin{theorem}[Categorical formulation of Algebraic Stability] Two \pfd persistence modules $M$ and $N$ are $\delta$-interleaved if and only if their barcodes $\B(M)$ and $\B(N)$ are $\delta$-interleaved.
 In \mbox{particular,} \end{theorem}